PCOS Infertility: Alternatives to IVF

 Extensive, thorough lab testing is vital to determine which scenario is the cause of your PCOS.
 It is not one size, fits all.
 Everyone does not have PCOS for the same reason or has the same hormone imbalance.
 Almost 100% of the women that I see with PCOS have NOT had adequate testing done to truly identify what is causing their polycystic ovarian syndrome.
 Thin women have been told they don’t have PCOS because they don’t look like it.
 This is nonsense.
 Up to 40% of women with PCOS ARE thin.
 Having acne or hair loss does NOT mean that your PCOS is caused by testosterone.
 Assumptions are made incorrectly.

 The following tests should be done (as appropriate to the person): HbA1c, fasting insulin, fasting glucose, total and free testosterone, DHEAs, DHT, vitamin D, AMH, prolactin, androstenedione, thyroid testing (TSH, free T3, free T4, anti-TPO and anti-thyroglobulin), if cycles are present, day 3 LH, FSH and estradiol (otherwise do a random estradiol), and day 21 progesterone as well as a pelvic and transvaginal ultrasound.

 What are the alternatives to IVF in PCOS?

-- I’ll break down naturopath treatment for PCOS infertility into the different PCOS types:
+- I’ll break down naturopathic treatment for PCOS infertility into the different PCOS types: